lxzhe718-1935368/INFO201-Final/README.md

 3. The Dataset
 >We found the [dataset](https://www.kaggle.com/datasets/kamilpytlak/personal-key-indicators-of-heart-disease/code) from kaggle.
 Originally, the dataset come from the CDC and is a major part of the Behavioral Risk Factor Surveillance System (BRFSS), edit by KAMIL PYTLAK.
 >Dataset collected by survey, by asking question about people's health statu such as "Do you have serious difficulty walking or climbing stairs?".
-Data was collected because heart disease is one of the leading causes of death for people of most races in the US, and there are some key factor caused
+Data was collected because heart disease is one of the leading causes of death for people of most races in the US, and there are some key factor related to heart disease.
+So the dataset can be helpful for us to improve personal health and avoid heart disease.
-> Why was the data collected?
->How many observations (rows) are in your data?
-> How many features (columns) are in the data?
+>There are total 18 features and 319796 rows in the dataset

 > What, if any, ethical questions or questions of power do you need to consider when working with this data?
 > What are possible limitations or problems with this data?   (at least 200 words)